 Individual licensees are issued with an estate agent card to facilitate identification by the public.
 Certain licensee information is made available to the public through the Licence List published in this website or in the Register maintained pursuant to the Ordinance.

-Licensees and certain former licensees may register for and log in e-Services to update their contact information and other personal particulars, to subscribe or unsubscribe reminders and publications, to submit certain notices required by the Ordinance and to access certain resources / services under the Continuing Professional Development Scheme.
+Licensees and certain former licensees may register for and log in e-Services to submit their licence applications, to update their contact information and other personal particulars, to subscribe or unsubscribe reminders and publications, to submit certain notices required by the Ordinance and to access certain resources / services under the Continuing Professional Development Scheme.